justinccdev/opensimulator-tools/infrastructure/control/osimctrl/README.md

 There are also a few optional switches

--n, --noattach
+-a, --attach

-Do not automatically attach to the screen component once it has started.
+Only valid for start and restart commands.
+If set then osimctrl automatically attaches you to the screen of the [re]started component.

--a, --autorestart
+-r, --autorestart

 If a component fails, then automatically restart it.
 If you use this option then you can only stop the component with the stop command instead of manually